Receding Gums? Discover the Best Toothpaste for Optimal Gum Care

 1. Sensodyne Sensitivity & Gum Toothpaste

-Sensodyne Sensitivity & Gum is highly recommended for sensitive teeth and early signs of gum disease.
+Sensodyne Sensitivity & Gum is recommended for sensitive teeth and early signs of gum disease.
 It contains both sodium fluoride and stannous fluoride as active ingredients.

 What makes it even more suitable for gentle oral care is its low abrasiveness, with an RDA value of 56 (most toothpastes have an RDA value of around 100).